 Cathedrals and Abbeys of England Tour

-"“I never weary of great churches.
+"I never weary of great churches.
 It is my favourite kind of mountain scenery.
-Mankind was never so happily inspired as when it made a cathedral"

 The Medieval churches of England represent a phenomenal achievement.
 At the Reformation there were some 46,000 of them, in addition to thousands of monastic churches, cathedrals, chapels and abbeys, all raised during a few centuries by a population that numbered around that of present day New Zealand, less than 5 million.